harveyl888/harvsite/content/post/2022-01-11-distill_comments.md

 Commenting consists of two parts - a way to retrieve comments that belong to a page and a form to enter new comments.

+In this implementation I connect a {distill} blog to a {pins} data frame via a {plumber} API.
+The API consists of GET and POST endpoints and the blog, pin board and plumber API all sit on the same RStudio Connect instance.

+{{< figure src="/images/post-images/2022-01-11-distill_comments/distill_comments_01.png" >}}

 ## New Comment Form

-The function `comment_form` takes `site_id` and `page_id` arguments and returns an HTML form.
+The function `comment_form` takes `site_id` and `page_id` arguments and returns an HTML form.  `site_id` is a unique identifier for a website and `page_id` is a unique identifier for a page on that site.
 The form captures a comment and optional user name and passes each of these, along with `site_id` and `page_id` to a plumber API.
-The plumber API updates a pinned data frame with the new comment.
+The plumber API updates a *pinned* data frame with the new comment.
 In fact, a javascript function intercepts the submit button triggering an update of the page comments after adding the new one.
 This allows a new comment to be added without having to refresh the page manually.
 In addition, the `comment_form` function adds a div with the id `rtncomments` which is a placeholder to display comments.
 The `comment_form` R function along with the javascript eventListener are shown below.
 In the code, *<rsconnect URL>/addcomment* refers to the plumber API endpoint for adding a new comment.